ZrowGz/EnhancedTwitterScraper/README.md

 - snscrape source code was utilized in this app.
 Follow the links in the Installation section for more details
 - MartinBeckUT's Python Wrapped TwitterScraper is the core of how snscrape was integrated into this project.
+- Idea and troubleshooting for this came up during a project with [Lisa](https://github.com/balllisaann) and [Meghan](https://github.com/megkennedy)